 Langtang Valley Trek

 Langtang Valley, also known as “The Valley of Glaciers”, is stupendous concerning the massive riches of nature.
 On the way, you will be able to experience the way of life of the Tamang communities as you enjoy spectacular views of mount Langtang Lirung (7227m), Langtang II (6596m), Gaurishankar (7134m), Ganesh Himal (7422m), and Yala Peak (5,500m) amongst others.
-Complimenting these delirious sights, the villages of Buddhist faith and respective culture present a glorious trek.
+Complimenting these delirious sights, the villages of the Buddhist faith and their respective culture present a glorious trek.
 The route on the Langtang Valley Trekking follows the Langtang River and as such villages like Ghodatabela, Langtang village, and finally the esteemed Kyanjin village.
-This 11-days trek will cost you around $ 720.
+This 11-day trek will cost you around $ 720.